 “Indeed, those who believe and do righteous deeds and establish Prayer and give Zakah will have their reward with their Lord, and there will be no fear concerning them, nor will they grieve” (Quran 2:277)

 All things belong to God, and God has given wealth to specific individuals so they can distribute resources to those not as fortunate.
 People are given wealth as a trust from God, to distribute to and benefit the ones in need.
 The true Owner of all things is not man, but God, and we human beings are merely His trustees.
 God, the Glorious, who provided wealth to the intended recipient, reserved a portion of the resources for the poor, so the underprivileged have a right to claim a portion of one’s wealth.
-The concept of Zakat reminds Muslims that everything they possess belongs to the Almighty.
+The concept of Zakat in islam reminds Muslims that everything they possess belongs to the Almighty.

 People are given their wealth as a test from God.
 Wealth should be acquired, distributed, and spent in a way which is pleasing to God.